-In all cases, the GP under whose supervision the chronic disease monitoring and support is being provided retains responsibility for the health, safety and clinical outcomes of the patient.
-The GP must be satisfied that the practice nurse is appropriately qualified and trained to provide chronic disease support and monitoring.
-GPs are advised to consult their insurer concerning indemnity coverage for services performed on their behalf.
+In all cases, the GP or medical practitioner under whose supervision the chronic disease monitoring and support is being provided retains responsibility for the health, safety and clinical outcomes of the patient.
+The GP or medical practitioner must be satisfied that the practice nurse is appropriately qualified and trained to provide chronic disease support and monitoring.
+GPs and medical practitioners are advised to consult their insurer concerning indemnity coverage for services performed on their behalf.